craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of The Holyl'nds.md

 ### Overhead
 What about taxes?
 Work animals?
 Buildings?
 Productions?

+People expect protection from the Church, but often reach to each-other before their superiors.
+Some families have bows and arrows, and most have some sort of home-defense weapon such as a club or

 Much of the "law" of this land is enforced by it's theocratic culture combined with a dominant and pseudo-omnipresent religious figure.
 Taxes are a mandatory tithe presented to the *Tendered* bi-weekly.
 While there is no "true" numbered tax, any less than one-third earns one dirty looks and fewer friends.
-Tendered in turn tithe one-fifth of their total revenue during this two week period to the *Collectors* that come for this tithe.
+Tendered in turn tithe four-fifth of their total revenue during this two week period to the *Collectors* that come for this tithe.

-A farm's work animal is typically a Bull that has been trained from birth for the position.
-A rancher will generally sell young work-bull
+A farm's work animal is typically a bull that has been trained from birth for the position.
+A rancher will generally sell young work-bull to farmers rather than a farmer training their own bull.
+People of means will generally have (either by hire or purchase) Unseen that perform complex labor tasks as well.

+Buildings are generally larger than they have to be, and buildings are farther apart than one may consider typical.

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?

+While there is no upward mobility in the Holyl'nds, people can often make ends meet by speaking with their neighbors.
+When this does not work, this generally means the whole neighborhood is doing poorly, at which point the people will ask for intervention, either from [[The Church of the White Flame|The Church]] or [[Its Greatness|The Holy Flame]].

+People value privacy and community.
+Textiles are a symbol of status, as they are nearly always imported (leather (not imported) < hemp < linen < silk).

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

+The church mints coins, and cities use them frequently, but folks on the outskirts of civilization are much less happy to trade for round metal.
+Trade between villages is in barter.

 ### Craftsmen
 How are the craftsmen organized?
 Guild?
 How are they monitored / maintain their monopoly on knowledge?
 Who's in charge?
 How do they charge?